These rich and delectable Cheesecake Swirl Brownies combine two of my favorite desserts: fudgy brownies and vanilla cheesecake!

 I still haven’t mastered the fine art of marbling, but it really doesn’t matter when it comes to these brownies.
 Throw away all those other recipes for cheesecake brownies as this one is THE best.
 I promise.

-So good, in fact, that I sent a plate home with Tom and another back with Nick, who was visiting for the weekend, just to keep my little paws away from the temptation.
+These ended up tasting so good, in fact, that I sent a plate home with Tom and another back with Nick, who was visiting for the weekend, just to keep my little paws away from the temptation.
 It’s truly a wonderful combination of brownies and cheesecake.

 Mardi Gras Recipes